-The new 3D Printing Lesson Plan library features over 100+ hours of 3D printing lesson plans and is searchable by both grade level and subject.
-Lesson plans are created by highly experienced classroom teachers and aligned to the Australian and American curricula to ensure that learning goals are achieved.
+Makers Empire has just launched its new, searchable 3D Printing Lesson Plan library for its school customers as part of our ongoing efforts to improve our 3D printing learning program for K-8 schools.
+The new 3D Printing Lesson Plan library features over 150+ hours of 3D printing lesson plans and is searchable by both grade level and subject.
+Lesson plans are created by highly experienced classroom teachers and aligned with Australian, English, American and international curricula to ensure that learning goals are achieved.

 Makers Empire will continue additional search function features over the next couple of months including Search by Language (i.e. English, Chinese and Korean) and Search by Collection (e.g. Product Design, Problem Solving, Animals, Houses and Buildings, Books and Films).

-“With over 100+ hours of 3D printing lesson plans already in the library, and two new plans added each week, teachers will always be able to find a suitable 3D printing lesson plan for their K-8 students.”
+“The new, searchable library in the Teacher’s Dashboard will make it easier for our teachers to find suitable lesson plans for their students,” said Jon Soong, CEO of Makers Empire.
+“With over 100+ hours of 3D printing lesson plans already in the library, and two new plans added each week, teachers will always be able to find a suitable 3D printing lesson plan for their primary and elementary students.”